mashery/blackbeard/src/docs/extras/github.md

 - `portalAfterGitHubRender` runs after content is rendered.
 - `portalAfterGitHubError` runs if the GitHub Content API returns with an error.

-You can these to run additional scripts if desired.
+You can hook into these to run additional scripts if desired.

 ## Potential Issues